LinusU/secure-remote-password/readme.md

 console.log(clientSession.proof)
 //=> 6F8F4AC3

-// Send `clientSession.proof` to the server
+// Send `clientSession.proof` and `clientEphemeral.public` to the server
 ```

 **4** - The server is also ready to derive the shared strong session key, and can verify that the client has the same key using the provided proof.